mickmccann/MS3-Small-Jobs/README.md

 - Delete any users' job posts

 **3. Responsive Menu:**

-- A responsive menu will be implemented across the website so that on mobile devices the menu items will collapse down into a clickable button, or what is sometimes referred to as, as a "hamburger" menu.
+A responsive menu will be implemented across the website so that on mobile devices the menu items will collapse down into a clickable button, or what is sometimes referred to as, as a "hamburger" menu.
 When a user clicks on a relevant link, they will then be redirected to the coresponding page.
 Om mobile devices when the menu is tapped, the items will slide out from the right of the screen.

 ![Responsive menu](wireframes/responsive_menu.png)

-**4. 404 And 500 Error Pages:**
+**4. Error Pages:**

-- If a user inadvertently types in a wrong link into their broweser, I feel its good UX if that user is kept on your website with a link back to maybe the homepage.
+If a user inadvertently types in a wrong link into their broweser or if something internally goes wrong, I feel its good UX if that user is kept on your website with a link back to maybe the homepage rather than just having default error pages.
 Websites that don't implement this, when a user is met with a generic error page, more often than not, they leave the website, typing an alternative address into the browser thinking that your website has gone down.
+I've implemented, 400 Bad Request, 401 Unauthorised Access, 404 Page Not Found and 500 Internal Server Error across the website.
+An example of a 404 Error Page

 ![404 error page](wireframes/404_error.png)

 **5. Profile Pictures:**

-- If I have the time, I would like to figure out how to have users upload their own profile picture.
+If I have the time, I would like to figure out how to have users upload their own profile picture.
 And then to be able to delete and upload a new one if they wish.
 This also promotes good UX as it gives the user a feeling of ownership.

 [^ back to contents ^](#contents)